This article is a guest post from Scott Berney of TakeBackRoads.com.

 As explained above, 528 winds its way up and down quite a few wooded hills and across several valleys of farmland.
 Passing through the village of Prospect and crossing over 422, the kayak and bike rental places that dot the landscape hint at what’s to come: a brief but stunning bridge across Lake Arthur and through Moraine State Park.

 The boat ramp on the far side of the bridge provides a perfect place to stop and get pictures of the fall foliage surrounding the lake.
+You can also hike the Sunken Garden Trail in the park if you have time.

-As you continue to make your way north, the woods near Jennings Environmental Center close in around you, providing a serene and somewhat spooky section of driving.
+As you continue to make your way north, the woods near Jennings Environmental Education Center close in around you, providing a serene and somewhat spooky section of driving.

 Hook two quick lefts in succession onto Route 8 and immediately again onto Route 173 towards Slippery Rock.